 Variables in the Amount of Energy Captured:

-When you are sizing your solar panel they will be rated in watts.
+When you are sizing your solar panel during getting the answer to “How many solar panels do I need for my RV,” they will be rated in watts.
 That rating is the peak energy you can expect to get from them on a perfectly clear day with the sun directly overhead and the suns rays hitting perpendicular to the unobstructed panel surface.
-There’s a lot to digest and all of those things will affect the amount of power the panel actually produces.
+There’s a lot to digest, and all of those things will affect the amount of power the panel actually produces.

 To simplify it, let’s just call it solar intensity.
 Solar intensity will rarely be the 100% the panel is rated at.
 The solar intensity on a clear day in Alaska in January will be much less than a clear day in Key West in July.
 Other things that lower the solar intensity are shade from trees, clouds, haze, dust, dirt, and those pesky Mud Daubers that decided to build a nest on your panel.